limpkin/mooltipass/source_code/src/USB/README.md

 0x02: ping request
 ------------------
-(From Plugin/App & Mooltipass): responds with a command packet with the same cmd id, no data in data packet
+(From Plugin/App & Mooltipass): responds with a command packet with the same cmd id, 4 bytes of data

 0x03: version request
 ---------------------